03-15-2-08: May Lumber: Home Improvement Store Sales Surge as Lumber Mills Shut Down

 Third System Confirmation

-Our third system has just triggered a buy signal.
-(Note, disregard the year date on the chart.
+Our third system is working on a long-term sell signal.
+(Note, disregard the year on the chart.
 Our regular readers know this is not a Y2K-compliant system, but it still works.)

 Third System